People / Graduate Students

 Hector M. Callejas is a Ph.D. student in the Department of Ethnic Studies at UC Berkeley.
 He received his M.A.
 (2017) and B.A.
 (2014; with highest honors) from the same department.

-Hector studies contemporary issues regarding transnational indigenous politics, environmental governance, and rural development in the Americas.
-His current research examines the relationship between indigenous rights, protected areas, and rural livelihoods in Central America.
+Hector studies the relationship between land and indigenous peoples in the Americas.
+He examines contemporary political issues regarding international law, environmental governance, and rural development in Central America.
 He has conducted pilot ethnography in El Salvador (2013) and the UN Permanent Forum on Indigenous Issues (2016).

 Hector has been awarded a Graduate Research Fellowship from the National Science Foundation and a Chancellor's Fellowship from UC Berkeley.
 He has been awarded research grants from the Ethnic Studies department, the Native American Studies program, the Center for Race and Gender, and the Myers Center for Research on Native American Issues.
 He is a Graduate Student in Residence at the Institute for the Study of Societal Issues.